gchq/Palisade-services/data-service/README.md

 ## REST Interface

 The application exposes one endpoint to the client for retrieving the resources.
-This will be the data that has previously been requested and prepared in the initial request to Palisade services.
+This will be the data that has previously been requested and prepared in the initial request to the Palisade services.
 * `POST data/read/chunked`
     - returns a `200 OK` and a streamed HTTP response body which will provides the resource.